Need car parts? Select your vehicle

 Q: Where Is the Master Cylinder Typically Located?

-On the other hand, if your ride has power-assisted brakes, the master cylinder might be linked to a brake booster connected to the brake pedal.
+A: If your car has power-assisted brakes, which is most common, the master cylinder might be linked to a brake booster connected to the brake pedal.
 The whole assembly is fixed to the firewall that’s found in the engine compartment.

 The master cylinder has two types: the transparent reservoir and the metal or nontransparent plastic reservoir.
 The former lets drivers see the fluid level without opening the reservoir, which is not the case for the latter.